Grayxyz/100-days-of-code/log.md

 Today was kind of a day off anyway but I'm more behind than I thought I was in terms of new functionality in CSS and new syntax in Javascript.
 Also, Still struggling with git.
 I think I need to sit down with a full video or something just on using git and what all the terms mean

 **Link to work:** [Javasript Calculator] https://github.com/Grayxyz/Calculator

+### Day 3: January 12 2022

+**Today's Progress**:
+Completed the javascript calculator tutorial at https://www.youtube.com/watch?v=j59qQ7YWLxw&t=595s completed w3c tutorial on JavaScript Classes completed w3C tutorial on .splice() and its arguments setup w3c space (will probably move to my own site instead)

+**Thoughts:**
+Yeah, missed yesterday so I made up for it by doing a whole day of Javascript instead of just an hour.
+Had difficulty with the display on the calculator not showing up but managed to track it down to a missing ].
+Need to remember not to get overly reliant on VS code's assistance as it doesn't always add closing brackets. otherwise, the only other issue was that I kind of got ahead of the tutorial wondering why the all clear wasn't working.
+I just needed to watch further to add an else statement but I'm kind of proud that I figured that out before getting to it in the video

+**Link to work:** [Javasript Calculator] https://github.com/Grayxyz/Calculator, https://drewmacstudio.w3spaces.com/jsCalculator/calculator.html